 It’s said that 1-in-8 students sign up for the very first house they come across, and one third feel their accommodation isn’t worth what they’re paying.
 So, stop panicking about whether you’re going to find somewhere to live next year, and start viewing student housing properly.
 This is where you need to make an informed decision and avoid dipping further into your overdraft.

 There are a lot of things to consider, which can seem daunting.
 You need to consider whether or not the location is close enough to Uni or bus stops, how much the deposit is going to set you back, and if there’s damp anywhere (unsurprisingly, a lot of places you look at probably will).

-Where to find properties
+Where to find student housing

 Your local student letting agencies will be your first start, but some students may choose to deal directly with the landlord.